Find Your Edge...

 Many of the analyses in Market System Analyzer will be compromised if you start from a small number of trades.
 For statistical reliability, you should have at least 30 trades.
 If you have fewer trades but you believe the trades are an accurate representation of your trading system or method, you might want to expand your list of trades using one of the methods described in the user's guide under Monte Carlo Analysis Overview.
 The more trades available to the program, the more accurate calculations such as the worst-case drawdown will be.

-Please keep in mind that the license agreement for MSA permits only one person using one copy of MSA at a time per license.
+Please keep in mind that a single-user license for MSA permits only one person using one copy of MSA at a time per license.
 You may install the software on a second computer, but only one copy may be used at a time.

 The fastest and best way to find information on a command or feature of Market System Analyzer is via the built-in help system, which can be accessed by pressing F1.
 The complete user's guide is included in the help system.
 Moreover, the F1 command is context sensitive.
 If you highlight a menu command then press F1, a help topic will open for that menu command.
 If a dialog box is open when you press F1, a help topic related to that dialog box will open.
 To bring up the complete help index, press F1 while the cursor is over the main chart window and no other windows are open.
 Once any help topic is open, you can access all other help topics via the Contents and Index buttons in the upper left-hand menu of the help topic.
 The Contents button opens a table of contents that allows you to display other help topics.
 The Index button opens a searchable index of keywords linked to help topics.